scalapb/ScalaPB/file-options.md

 - `package_name` sets the Scala base package name, if this is not defined, then it falls back to `java_package` and then to `package`.

-- `flat_package` settings makes ScalaPB not append the protofile base name to the package name.
+- Setting `flat_package` to true (default is `false`) makes ScalaPB not append the protofile base name to the package name.
 You can also apply this option globally to all files by adding it to your [ScalaPB SBT Settings]({{site.baseurl}}/sbt-settings.html).

 ## Adding scalapb.proto to your project